 Advanced topics in synthetic organic chemistry.
 Topics include carboncarbon bond forming reactions and functional group interchanges and their application to the synthesis of complex structures.
+Prerequisite: CHEM 204 with a minimum grade of C.

 CHEM 422.
 Organic Spectroscopy.
 2 or 3 Hours.